 We are going to discuss getting a good fit for a chastity cage.
 These chastity devices can be made from metal bars, solid tubes of metal, silicone, or hard plastic.
 They all have the same basic components: the cock or A ring, the cage or tube, and the locking mechanism.
 Many use small padlocks, others have built-in locks, and others use security screws.
 These are machine screws with encoded heads.
 Only a specially made screwdriver will fit the head.
 Each security screw has a unique design.

 When I ordered my first cage,I thought I did a good job.
 We measured and remeasured my flaccid penis at different times.
-Most came out to two inches but I am much shorter.
+Most came out to two inches.
 However, it turns out I was putting some pressure on the ruler and the end against my scrotum was pushing the soft flesh in so that the measurement was longer than it should have been.
-Finally, I measured correctly.
-You can see the result on the right.
-The result was a cage that was too long some of the time (see image below).
+Finally, I thought I measured correctly.
+The result was a cage that was too long some of the time.
 Mrs. Lion measured that gap and it came out about 1/2 inch.
 The original cage was ordered to be 1 3/4-inches long (the measurement minus 1/4-inch per instructions).
 The shortened cage is 1 1/4 long.
 It may be slightly too short, but that is actually ok.
-It is
+In fact, I’m now in a cage that is just one inch long.

 The A (cock) ring